 Photo No. 7Looking northeast at the west slope of Cell 3.

-Photo No. 8

-Looking west at active working area in
+Photo No. 8 Looking north at active working area on top deck of Landfill near Cell 4.

-Cell 4.

-Photo No. 9Looking northwest at active working area in Cell 3 and Cell 4.
+Photo No. 9Looking west at active working area in Cell 3 and Cell 4.